Skip to main content

 September clearance sales

 Back-to-school shopping doesn’t have to be stressful or put a huge dent in the family budget.
-By using one or more life hacks, parents can shave precious dollars off of their shopping total.
-Keep these back-to-school shopping life hacks in mind when shopping for clothes, sneakers and athletic supplies to start the fall season.
-Comparing prices, sale shopping and coupons go a long way toward saving money.
+By using one or more of these life hacks, parents can shave precious dollars off of their shopping total.
+Keep these back-to-school shopping life hacks in mind when shopping for clothes, sneakers, school supplies, and more.
+These money-saving tips go a long way toward keeping the credit card bills down.

 Dawn Miller